 John Vause is a multi-award winning journalist for CNN International.

-John Vause is a multi-award winning journalist for CNN International.
-Based at the network's headquarters in Atlanta, he currently anchors 'CNN Newsroom' Monday through Thursday on CNNI and CNN/US from 0500-0700 GMT/1200-0200 ET.
+Based at the network's headquarters in Atlanta, he currently co-anchors 'CNN Newsroom' from 12-2am ET on CNNI.

-Vause has anchored a number of breaking news stories on both networks including the Arab Spring, the Japan earthquake and tsunami, the death of Kim Jung Il and the U.S. government shutdown.
+Previously based in Los Angeles, Vause has anchored some of the biggest stories in recent years on both networks including the Arab Spring, the Japan earthquake and tsunami, the death of Kim Jung Il and the U.S. government shutdown.
 He also continues to report from the field, most notably covering the Israel-Hezbollah war from both Gaza and Jerusalem in 2014.
 He previously served as CNN's correspondent in Jerusalem followed by an assignment as senior international correspondent based in Beijing, where he was responsible for covering China and the region.
 He was there for all the controversy surrounding the Beijing Olympics, winning an Asia TV award for his reporting.
 He was the first reporter to debunk false claims then presidential candidate Barack Obama attended a madrasah in Jakarta.

-In the Middle East, Vause reported from the front lines of the Israel-Hezbollah war in 2006, contributing to CNN's Edward R. Murrow award-winning coverage.
+In the Middle East, Vause reported from the front lines of the Israel-Hezbollah war in 2006, winning an Edward R. Murrow award.
 He was the last reporter in Gaza after the Israeli pullout in 2005.
 He was there in Ramallah when Palestinian Leader Yasser Arafat fell ill and later died, and he was there in Jerusalem when Israeli Prime Minister Ariel Sharon was left incapacitated after suffering a stroke.
 When Palestinian suicide bombers launched a concentrated campaign against Israel in 2002, Vause was there.
 He was also in the middle of the Israeli military campaign which followed, and was in Bethlehem for the 39-day long siege of the Church of the Nativity, His reporting of these events earned him the "Journalist of the Year" award from the Atlanta Press club in 2003.

 When the leader of al Qaeda in Iraq, Abu Musab al-Zarqawi, was killed by a U.S. airstrike in 2006, Vause was the only international reporter who visited the scene.
-He spent months traveling through Iraq after the U.S.-led invasion, but unlike many reporters he was not embedded with coalition forces and was one of three anchors for CNN International who were based in Kuwait in the months leading up to the invasion.
+He spent months traveling through Iraq at the start of the U.S.-led invasion, but unlike many reporters he was not embedded with coalition forces and was one of three anchors for CNN International based in Kuwait in the months leading up to the invasion.

 He was one of the few journalists who reported from New York on the 9/11 attacks, then traveled to Pakistan and then to Afghanistan for the fall of the Taliban.